 Unagi, or freshwater eel, is considered a delicacy in Japanese cuisine.
 With its tender and slightly sweet meat, unagi has been enjoyed for centuries in Japan and is now popular worldwide.

-See also How to cook sausage peppers and onions in the oven
+See also How long to cook sausage links in the air fryer

 Traditionally, unagi is prepared by grilling the eel over charcoal and then basting it with a sweet and savory sauce made of soy sauce, mirin, and sugar.
 The grilling process gives the eel a crispy skin while keeping the flesh moist and flavorful.